RVirmoors/rvirmoors.github.io/ccw/practical-python.md

 ???

 First, let's check if we already have Python installed on our system.
-You need at least version 3.7.
+Most modern code should work with version 3.7 or later.

 You can find out if your Python is 32 or 64 bit by running ```python```.
 Certain libraries, e.g. all modern deep learning frameworks, require 64 bit.

 OSX bla

 --
 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ???